-In 2016, an employee can contribute $18,000 as an elective deferral to a 401(k).
-However, 2016 contribution limits are actually capped at $53,000.
-That includes the more esoteric employer matching contributions and employee after-tax contributions.
+In 2019, an employee can contribute $19,000 as an elective deferral to a 401(k).
+However, 2019 contribution limits are actually capped at $56,000.

 Not all 401(k) plans allow this little twist on the traditional 401(k), but if yours does, it usually works something like this:

-- Contribute the maximum elective deferral ($18,000)
+- Contribute the maximum elective deferral ($19,000)

-- Receiving matching funds from employer (Say, up to 6% of $100,000 or $6,000)
+- Receiving matching funds from employer (Say, up to 6% of $100,000 = $6,000)

-- Contribute the rest of the $53,000 in after-tax contributions ($29,000)
+- Contribute the rest of the $56,000 in after-tax contributions ($31,000)

 - Move onto the next step (obviously, don't proceed if the next rule doesn't apply)

 If your employer offers both of those features (or, alternatively, some other types of rollovers) you're well on your way.

-+ $5,000 in regular Roth IRA contributions
++ $6,000 in regular Roth IRA contributions

-$34,000 in Roth IRA contributions in 2016
+$37,000 in Roth IRA contributions in 2019

-Now, I make no claims that it's worth getting a Roth IRA in your situation, and go talk to a financial adviser before you attempt this maneuver.
+Now, I make no claims that it's worth getting a Roth IRA in your situation, and if you're not sure talk to a financial adviser before you attempt this maneuver.